China, US reach agreement on beef, poultry and natural gas

 "This is more than has been done in the whole history of U.S.-China relations on trade," Ross told reporters Thursday evening at the White House.
 "Normally trade deals are denominated in multiple years, not tens of days."

-In Beijing, Vice Finance Minister Zhu Guangyao told reporters that the early results of the agreement showed that economic collaboration between the two sides "couldn't be closer."

-But while the agreement touches on many of the trade barriers American companies have long complained about, it remains to be seen how far China will go to allow more American exports.
-Previous administrations have hailed market-opening agreements only to be left disappointed.
+But while the agreement touches on many of the trade barriers American companies have long complained about, it remains to be seen just how far China will go to allow more American exports.
+Previous administrations have hailed market-opening agreements, only to be left disappointed.

 "The key in these negotiations is specifics that are enforceable — literally the devil is in the details," said Scott Mulhauser, the former chief of staff at the U.S. Embassy in Beijing.